-13 Quality of Accommodation
+14 Quality of Accommodation

-- 13.1 The Nationally Described Space Standards (March 2015) sets out internal space standards for new dwellings. - 13.2 Supporting paragraph 3.35 of Policy DM12 (Housing Space Standards) sets out that for houses a minimum total private outdoor space of 70m2 for 3 or more beds and 40m2 for 2 beds are required.
+- 14.1 The Nationally Described Space Standards (March 2015) sets out internal space standards for new dwellings.

+- 14.2 Supporting paragraph 3.35 of Policy DM12 (Housing Space Standards) sets out that for houses a minimum total private outdoor space of 70m2 for 3 or more beds and 40m2 for 2 beds are required.
 A minimum depth of 10m of domestic rear garden space is required.
-For flats, a minimum of 5m2 of private outdoor space for 1-2 person dwellings is required and an extra 1m2 should be provided for each additional occupant. - 13.3 The proposal seeks to provide 98 flats/dwellings.
+For flats, a minimum of 5m2 of private outdoor space for 1-2 person dwellings is required and an extra 1m2 should be provided for each additional occupant.

+- 14.3 Policy DM22 requires all residential development proposals for four or more units be comprised of a minimum of 25% three bedroom, or more, units.
+We will consider exceptions to this approach where it can be demonstrated that such a mix would be inappropriate to the location or endanger the viability of the proposal.

+- 14.4 The proposal seeks to provide 98 flats/dwellings.

+- 14.5 The application proposes the following mix:

+- 1 bedroom flats = 27

+- 2 bedroom flats = 51

+- 3 bedroom flats = 6

+- 1 bedroom houses = 0

+- 2 bedroom houses = 14

+- 3 bedroom houses = 0

+- 4 bedroom houses = 0